 Nether Stowey is a charming West Somerset village in Southwest England.
-It lies in the foothills of England’s first Area of Outstanding Natural Beauty, the Quantock Hills.
-Nether Stowey developed as a centre for textiles and pottery during medieval times, and has held a weekly market since 1304.
-Take a stroll from your holiday cottage in Nether Stowey and you will discover a traditional Somerset community which remains largely untouched by tourism.
-There are three cosy pubs, The Ancient Mariner, The George, and The Rose and Crown, all serving a good selection of local ales and ciders, and hearty dishes.
+Take a stroll from your holiday cottage in Nether Stowey and discover a traditional Somerset community that remains largely untouched by tourism.
+The village lies in the foothills of England’s first Area of Outstanding Natural Beauty, the Quantock Hills.
+Nether Stowey developed as a centre for textiles and pottery during medieval times and has held a weekly market since 1304.
+There are three cosy pubs, The Ancient Mariner, The George, and The Rose and Crown, all serving a good selection of local ales, ciders and hearty dishes.
 There are several family-run businesses including a post office and a small grocery.
-Quantock Tea Room is a lovely place to go for a slice of homemade cake or a light lunch.
+Quantock Tea Room is a lovely place for a slice of homemade cake or a light lunch.

 This listed 18th-century former toll house makes for a memorable romantic retreat in Somerset.
 This small yet enchanting Quantock Hills cottage lies on the quiet high street in Nether Stowey, a pretty Somerset coastal village, perfect for walking, riding and exploring unspoilt countryside.